-The "net change in fund balances" for government funds (\$157,259) differs from the "change in net position" for governmental activities (\$728,338) reported in the statement of activities.
-The differences arise primarily from the long-term economic focus of the statement of activities versus the current financial resources focus of the governmental funds.
-The effect of the differences is illustrated on the following page.
+The "net change in fund balances" for government funds, \$760,838, differs from the "change in net position" for governmental activities, \$1,294,395, reported in the Statement of Activities.
+The differences arise primarily from the long-term economic focus of the Statement of Activities versus the current financial resources focus of the governmental funds.
+The effect of the differences is illustrated as follows.